vkleen/ghent-slides/src/slides.md

 Now, I'm not counting a significant amount of contortions to make Terraform actually understand well.
 My excuse is that those are pretty much generic for all providers and I already have a tool to generate them.
 You could probably do without, if you don't want the genericity.

 Because of those contortions, I've packaged the required tooling using nix.
-Some of you were here Bryan's talk right before mine, you'll have a head start.
+I imagine, some of you were here for Bryan's talk right before mine, you'll have a head start.
 Demo time!
 > go
 -->